-University Union, houses conference rooms, Campus Mail Service, and the Blazer Grill.
-Also located in the Union are offices for the Student Government Association (SGA) and the Campus Activities Board (CAB).
+University Union houses conference rooms, Campus Mail Service, and the Loop

+Pizza Grill.
+Also located in the Union are offices for the Division of Student Affairs, Greek Life, Orientation and Student Leadership Development, Judicial Affairs, the Student Government Association (SGA) and the Campus Activities Board (CAB).
 The SGA is the student voice and addresses issues and concerns of the student population.
 The CAB is responsible for providing educational and social programs for the students.
-Past activities have included performances by Bill Cosby, Maya Angelou, Widespread Panic, 95 South, Vince Gill, and Hank Williams, Jr.